-Out of all of the regions you will explore on this trip, this is the furthest from Reykjavik, thus the freest from other travellers.
+Out of all of the regions you will explore on this trip, the East Fjords is the furthest from Reykjavik, thus the freest from other travelers.
 As such, you can marvel over the stunning views without other tourists getting into your eye line and the frames of your photographs.

-Many visitors to Iceland declare the East Fjords their favourite region for its sheer beauty.
-It has some of the country’s tallest mountains, it boasts views over the largest glacier in Europe, Vatnajokull, its fjords and bays are magnificent, and it is abundant with wildlife.
+Many visitors to Iceland declare the East Fjords their favorite region for its sheer beauty.
+It has some of the country's tallest mountains, boasting views over the largest glacier in Europe, Vatnajokull, its fjords and bays are magnificent, and it is abundant with wildlife.

-The shores are great for spotting seals; the seas often home to whales and dolphins; puffins and other seabirds crowd the cliffs, and wild reindeer can be found only here.
+The shores are great for spotting seals.
+The seas are often home to whales and dolphins.
+Puffins and other seabirds crowd the cliffs, and wild reindeer can be found only here.

 You will retire for the night in southeast Iceland.